gabrielcsapo/docusaurus-plugin-api-extractor/README.md

--s, --srcDir <path>  Path to the sources files (default: "src") -o, --outDir <name>  Name of the directory that will be placed in the documentation root (default: "api") --force              Skips caching and forces the docs to be rebuilt (default: false) --no-local           Indicates that API Extractor is running as part of a local build, e.g. on a developer's machine.
+-s, --srcDir <path>  Path to the sources files (default: "src") -o, --outDir <name>  Name of the directory that will be placed in the documentation root (default: "api") --force              Skips caching and forces the docs to be rebuilt (default: false) --local              Indicates that API Extractor is running as part of a local build, e.g. on a developer's machine.
 --verbose            Enable verbose logging (default: false) -h, --help           display help for command
 ```